utopia-foss/dantro/doc/data_io/transform.rst

    :alt: DAG visualization

 In this :ref:`example <dag_define>`, the ``- my_result -`` node is tagged at the bottom and the arrows point towards the transformations that these operations depend on.
+Effectively, calculation starts at the top, with data being read from the ``dm`` node, the associated :py:class:`~dantro.data_mngr.DataManager`.
+It can also be seen that the ``define`` nodes from the example are represented by individual nodes.

 .. note::